lorenzobonaguro/cyCONDOR/README.md

 data in R. This project is far from complete, any suggestion is well accepted!

-The tools is running on R v3.6.2, newer version are not yet fully supported due to some problems with harmony in R v4.
+The tools is running on R v4.3

 An easy way to use *condor* is with the pre-built docker image [lorenzobonaguro/condor](https://hub.docker.com/r/lorenzobonaguro/condor)